Tarot guide

 - A one-card love reading feels intense because the card seems to answer what someone else feels.
 Keep one-card love readings centered on observable behavior and your own next step.
 A Cup card may name emotional weather, a Sword card may name conversation, a Wand card may name attraction or impulse, and a Pentacle card may name consistency.
 None of these proves another person's hidden feelings.

 - A one-card career reading asks whether to take a job, quit, apply, or make a money move.
-The card may be useful, but the decision needs real evidence.
+The card may be useful, but the decision needs real facts.
 Use the card to name the next question, not to make the professional decision.
 Pentacles can ask for resources, Swords for criteria, Wands for motivation, and Cups for morale.
 The card should lead to a document, conversation, skill check, or smaller experiment.

 - The card is reversed and the reader wants a quick negative answer.
 A one-card reversal needs more care because there is no spread context to balance it.
 Read the reversal as a friction note.
 Ask whether the card is blocked, delayed, internal, exaggerated, or asking for repair.
 Then choose one smaller action that reduces the friction without making the card into certainty.

-One Card Tarot Reading becomes more useful when the reader knows what would count as evidence after the reading.
+One Card Tarot Reading becomes more useful when the reader knows what would count as facts after the reading.
 Use these checks to decide whether to journal, ask a clearer question, open a tool, read a card page, or pause for professional support when the topic involves medical, legal, financial, employment, or safety stakes.

 - Write the card, orientation, question, and one action you can review tonight.
 If you cannot name the action, the question is probably too broad.
 Next step: Open daily tarot tool.